Jeanaris/Coding-Proyect/Propagation module/README.md

-The propagation module have the tast to propagate a spacecraft using GMAT, and with python use algorithms avoid possible collisions with space debris
+The propagation module have the tast to propagate a spacecraft using GMAT, and with python use algorithms to avoid possible collisions with space debris

 The module have an order of the files:
 0. "load_gmat.py" The GMAT API startup file